alebedev87/console-operator/docs/alb-ingress-rosa-hcp.md

 "token_endpoint": "https://oauth.mytestcluster.5199.s3.devshift.org:443/oauth/token",
 ```

+2. When the ingress capability is disabled, the console operator relies on the console base address for health checks instead of the route.

+3. When the ingress capability is disabled, the console operator skips the implementation of the component route customization.

-2. To simulate a disabled ingress set the desired replicas to zero in the default ingress controller:
+4. To simulate a disabled ingress set the desired replicas to zero in the default ingress controller:
 ```bash
 $ oc -n openshift-ingress-operator patch ingresscontroller default --type='json' -p='[{"op": "replace", "path": "/spec/replicas", "value":0}]'
 ```